- Cancer, sex, and sexuality

 - Certain blood pressure medicines and anti-depressant medicines

-If you are in a relationship and one of you has a sexual problem, it affects both of you.
-If you are dealing with sexual problems, it works best when your partner can be part of the solution.
+If you’re in a relationship and one of you has a sexual difficulty, it affects both of you.
+If you’re dealing with sexual problems, it works best when your partner can be part of the solution.

 What is a healthy sexual response?